 Alprazolam is one of the strongest short-acting benzodiazepines and is often prescribed by doctors because its half-life is shorter than 26 hours.

-Xanax has been listed as one of the top 10 drugs responsible for more overdose deaths in the United States.
+Xanax has been listed as one of the top 10 drugs responsible for most overdose deaths in the United States.
 So even if professional doctors prescribe it, its medication should be supervised with a great deal of care.

 What Is the Strongest Benzodiazepine for Sleep?